This creamy Boursin pasta is rich, garlicky and made with a simple 5-ingredient sauce. Better yet, it’s ready in just 10 minutes!

 • Butter – To fry the sausage/shallot.
 I recommend unsalted, just so you’ve got more control over the seasoning of the dish.

-You can honestly use anything you fancy in this dish.
-Bacon works nicely, as does leftover chicken.
-Mushrooms go really well, as does spinach or other veggies.
-Generally speaking I just throw in whatever is in need of using in the fridge!
+I love smoked sausage, but you can honestly use anything you fancy in this dish.
+Bacon works nicely because it also adds smokiness.
+Leftover chicken is great, and Mushrooms go really well, as does spinach or other veggies.
+Generally speaking, I just throw in whatever is in need of using in the fridge.

 How to make Boursin Pasta

-Whilst you can just melt the Boursin straight into pan to create the sauce, you’ll notice it drys up VERY quickly and goes clumpy.
-Introducing your new best friend –
+Whilst you can just melt the Boursin straight into the pan to create the sauce, you’ll notice it dries up VERY quickly and risks going clumpy.
+Introducing your new best friend:

 Starchy Pasta Water

 By adding some of the water your pasta is cooked in, you’ll emulsify the fats in the sauce and help create a creamy texture.
 It thins out the cheese enough to create a sauce, but not so much it goes watery.
-Just two things to keep in mind:
+This is the secret to making creamy Boursin pasta without using any cream at all.
+Just a few things to keep in mind:

 • Make sure to salt the pasta water, just so it doesn’t dilute the water of the sauce.